russell-parrott/Standardized-Definition-of-AI-Governance/README.md

 ---

-## Licence (CC BY-NC-ND 4.0)
+# Licence (CC BY-NC-ND 4.0)

 Both documents are licensed under
-**Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International**.
+**Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International.**

+This licence allows **free internal use** but prohibits **commercial exploitation** and **derivatives**.

+---

-### Permitted
+## Permitted

-- Downloading
+- Downloading and reading
-- Sharing, citing, teaching
+- Sharing and citation (with attribution)
+- Teaching and non-commercial education
-- Public or private redistribution
+- Public or private redistribution of the unmodified documents
+- Internal organisational use and implementation
-- Non-commercial research and oversight
+- Non-commercial research, analysis, and oversight

+---

-### Not Permitted
+## Not Permitted

-- Editing, adapting, translating, summarising, extracting
+- Editing, adapting, translating, summarising, or extracting
-- Any form of commercial use (direct or indirect)
+- Any commercial use (direct or indirect)
+- Use in paid consulting, auditing, training, or client work
-- Integration into products or services
+- Integration into commercial products, software, or SaaS
+- Rebranding, repackaging, or derivative frameworks
 - Removal of attribution or licence terms
-- Any derivative or modified version

-Commercial application, certification, or implementation requires written authorisation from the author.
+- Any form of certification, accreditation, or paid implementation

+---

+## Commercial Use
+Commercial exploitation — including consulting, client work, software integration, product use, and any revenue-generating application — **requires a paid licence** from the author.

+Internal organisational use remains **free under CC BY-NC-ND 4.0**.

+---

 ## Versioning
 - Current release: see `VERSION.txt`.